jaredly/jerd/Readme.md

       but it's also super useful for showing examples, and project templates, and runtime tests.
 - [ ] typed macros
-    - also untyepd macros I guess for when you want to make changes before the typing has happened.
+    - also untyped macros I guess (?) for when you want to make changes before the typing has happened.
     - but macros are written in this language, and so are referenced by hash, so you can run them once and store the results right? well I guess if they have access to the typing env, then it's possible for them to be less reproducible.
 I'll need to make sure they are deterministic.
 - [ ] modular implicits (type classes)
 - [ ] higher kinded types